 For a long time, Japan has been known as one of the safest countries in the world.
 The possession of guns is still illegal, except in very special cases, and drug control is relatively strict.
-However, the situation is different lately.
-The number of crimes in Japan has been increasing.
-To avoid any trouble and make your life in Japan safe and secure, it is best to learn about crime-related topics.
+Even so, various crimes do occur in Japan every day.
+As such, in order to avoid trouble and to make your life here as safe and secure as possible, it is best to take time to learn about your surroundings.

 Prepare yourself for possible accidents and problems